karolsluszniak/cloudless-box/README.md

 Backup will only be enabled for database types that are actually used by configured [applications](#applications).

+### Whenever

+[Whenever](https://github.com/javan/whenever) allows you to write cron jobs with a human-readable, clean syntax.
+All you have to do is put `config/schedule.rb` file into your application and **cloudless-box** will automatically update your app's crontab at the end of every deployment.

 ### Firewall

 This cookbook will add exclusion rules for SSH and HTTP and close all other ports for security.
 You can stop **cloudless-box** from touching your firewall settings by setting `node["cloudless-box"]["firewall"]` to `false`.